bmklei8p/formula-1-pitstop/README.md

 ## About
 Deployed on Vercel at: https://formula-1-pitstop.vercel.app/
 #
 This application provides users with real time information related to Formula 1's standings and schedule.
-SMS notifications can be signed up for to be notified when a race is about to begin.
+A user can sign up for a SMS notification for notification before a race is about to begin.
 Additional information can be found about each driver, team, and track from the current 2023 season.
+The latest news for drivers, teams, and f1 as whole can be viewed via the embedded X(Twitter) timelines.
 The application was designed with a mobile first approach and is highly responsive.

 ## Technologies Used:
 NextJS 13 (Using app router)
 Twilio API
+Twitter Embed Api
 Tailwind Css
 Jest